-Thanks to the generous donations of approximately 5.16 million people (total number of blood donors from April 2013 through March 2014), the Japanese Red Cross Society is able to deliver blood products to medical institutions across the country.
-The donated blood saves approximately 1.2 million people every year.
+Thanks to the generous donations, the Japanese Red Cross Society is able to deliver blood products to medical institutions across the country.

 Blood transfusion plays an important life-saving function in the treatment of malignant neoplasms (cancer), hematological diseases and other disorders.
 Blood cannot, as of yet, be manufactured through artificial processes.
 Blood collected by way of voluntary, non-remunerated donations from healthy individuals saves the lives of countless patients on a daily basis.